pavan88800/glozzom/README.md

 # glozzom
 glozzom its front end web desgin website

-its a front end web page for
+its a front end web page